 - Donkeys have longer and thicker ears than horses.

 - Horses tend to have a long face than Donkeys.

 - Horses have six vertebrates, while donkeys have only five.

-In the genetic level, the total number of chromosomes in the horse is 64 and donkey have 62 number of chromosomes.
-When a male donkey and a female horse mate, they produce a mule.
-When a male horse and a female donkey mate, they produce a hinny.
-Both the offspring (hybrid offspring) produced by donkeys and horses are infertile, sterile, cannot have its own offspring and both have 31paired of chromosomes each.
+On the genetic level, the total number of chromosomes in the horse is 64 and donkey have 62 number of chromosomes.
+Mule is a hybrid of a female horse and a male donkey.
+Hinny is a hybrid of a female donkey and a male horse.
+Both the offspring (hybrid offspring) produced by donkeys and horses are infertile, sterile, cannot have its own offspring and both have 31 pairs of chromosomes each.

 If the produced offspring is fertile then the animals are of the same species and if the produced offspring is sterile then they are of different species.
 Because of this, both horses and donkeys are considered as a separate species.
 A species is generally defined as a group of organisms, which are capable of interbreeding and creating viable offsprings.
 In this case, mule and the hinny are not really a new species and are produced by two different species.

 Also Read: Concept of Species

 This was a brief introduction to species and why horse and donkeys are considered two different species.